 I was able to visit the Omni Homestead for 2 days and was immediately enchanted.
 The entire 2,000+-acre property begs visitors to slow down, offering comfortable places to sit and lovely views from any angle.
 From the overstuffed furniture located near bookshelves, games, and pianos inside majestic rooms the many benches, hammocks and lawn chairs on the grounds, guests will find it hard not unwind and take a break.
 You’ll find yourself walking a bit slower to take in all the charm of America’s First Resort.

 If it’s activity you’re after, there is no shortage of things to do at the Homestead.
-Hiking, biking, golf, tennis, fly fishing, canoeing, kayaking, archery, falconry, an equestrian center, water park, Segway Tours, and even a even a treetop adventure course are available enabling you to enjoy the fresh mountain air.
+Hiking, biking, golf, tennis, fly fishing, canoeing, kayaking, archery, falconry, an equestrian center, water park, Segway Tours, and even a treetop adventure course are available enabling you to enjoy the fresh mountain air.
 An adult only, full-service spa and Serenity Garden is ideal for the weary parent.
 The spa offers multiple fitness and yoga classes, plus pools and three of the natural springs found on the property including this reflexology walk.

 The Omni invited me to try an activity, and wanting to try something new, I chose skeet shooting.
 The Homestead shooting club has been in existence for over 100 years, and you’ll want to browse the many photographs inside the clubhouse.
 It’s available to members 365 days a year, or day visitors like me.
 The shooting club offers various skeet, trap and stand sporting courses offering gorgeous views no matter which way you look.
 Courses run through the woods and around the club simulating different types of bird and small game, and I loved the natural rustic settings.
 I had never handled a gun before and began with an overview of the sport from one of the club’s 7 National Sporting Clays Association Certified Instructors as I was outfitted with all I needed.
 I then headed to a private lesson with Club Manager David Judah.
 David is a master teacher in a sport that has the challenge of relying on individual perspective.
 For newbies like me, he has a knack for finding a way to link shooting to something his students have some experience with, which in my case it was golf.
 Within minutes to my amazement, I was actually hitting clays in the air!
 I was pleasantly surprised how much I enjoyed skeet shooting and The Shooting Club, and I hope to take my husband this summer for another lesson with David.